anarsoul/anarsoul.github.io/_pages/about.md

 ## u-boot fixes and improvements

 Bootloaders are fun.
 On most embedded platforms they are as close to the hardware as possible.
 [Click to see my contributions to u-boot](https://github.com/u-boot/u-boot/commits/master/?author=anarsoul) for various SoCs and boards.
-I mostly either add missing drivers/features for the hardware I have.
+I mostly add missing drivers/features for the hardware I have.

 ## Linux kernel patches